Point-to-Point Protocol: As a layer 2 protocol between both ends of a tunnel

 Many protocols can be used to tunnel data over IP networks.
 Some of them, like SSL, SSH, or L2TP create virtual network interfaces and give the impression of direct physical connections between the tunnel endpoints.
 On a Linux host for example, these interfaces would be called tun0 or ppp0.

 As there are only two endpoints on a tunnel, the tunnel is a point-to-point connection and PPP is a natural choice as a data link layer protocol between the virtual network interfaces.
 PPP can assign IP addresses to these virtual interfaces, and these IP addresses can be used, for example, to route between the networks on both sides of the tunnel.

-IPsec in tunneling mode does not create virtual physical interfaces at the end of the tunnel, since the tunnel is handled directly by the TCP/IP stack.
+Historically, IPsec in tunneling mode does not create virtual physical interfaces at the end of the tunnel as the tunnel is handled directly by the TCP/IP stack.
 L2TP can be used to provide these interfaces, this technique is called L2TP/IPsec.
 In this case too, PPP provides IP addresses to the extremities of the tunnel.
+Modern IPsec implementations can offer virtual tunnel interfaces or vti interfaces.
+VTI interfaces have been available on proprietary platforms since the mid 2000s and in Linux since 2012.